This post may contain affiliate links. Read my full disclosure policy.

 I like the warmth and comfort of the rice and beans paired with the cool crunchy veggies – a good contrast in temperature and textures.
-It also gives you the feeling you are eating a hot meal, although its mostly “raw” with all the healthy veggies.
+It also gives you the feeling you are eating a hot meal, although it’s mostly “raw” with all the healthy veggies.

 You can whip up silken tofu with smoked chipotles or smoked paprika to make a smoky spicy version as well.
 Play around with it and have fun.
 It’s a blank canvas, waiting for you to create your own masterpiece.

 Then add the spices, the drained and rinsed cooked beans.
 Bring to a boil, cover and let simmer until the water has evaporated and the grains are tender.
 Short grain brown rice can take 55 minutes.
-Quinoa, however can be done in 20 minutes flat.
+Quinoa, however, can be done in 20 minutes flat.
 Basmati rice, lands somewhere in between.